studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

      </tbody>
    </table>

-   .falls-cause-of-death-dependence-age#Falls as a cause of death as a function of age Office of Population Censuses and Surveys, United Kingdom, $1986$; from [@williams:1998:c].
+   .falls-cause-of-death-dependence-age#Falls as a cause of death as a function of age, Office of Population Censuses and Surveys, United Kingdom, $1986$; from [@williams:1998:c].

 {.lower-alpha}